 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-Hospital and medical facilities in Tonga are very limited and evacuation may be required even in cases of minor illness or accident.
-Medical evacuation, at considerable expense, would normally be to Australia or New Zealand.
+Hospital and medical facilities in Tonga are very limited and medical evacuation may be required even in cases of minor illness or accident.
+Evacuation would normally be to Australia or New Zealand and at considerable expense.

 Where to get help

 Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
 Your travel insurer should have a 24 hour emergency number.

 If the matter relates to criminal issues, contact the local police at the nearest police station.
 You should always obtain a police report when reporting a crime.